Before using your linens

 Ideally, it is best to soak your towels overnight to maximize absorbency and softness.
 If you cannot, wash your towels before the first use.
 The maximum absorption capacity will be reached after a few washes.

-Separate dark colors and light colors.
+Separate dark colours and light colours.

 Machine wash in warm water on gentle cycle.
 Use a mild liquid detergent without added bleach of whiteners.